tobyhodges/horsing-around/index.md

+# List of Recent Research Publications about Horses

 ## 2017

 - **Skeletal muscle mitochondrial bioenergetics and associations with myostatin genotypes in the Thoroughbred horse.**.
 Rooney et al. *PLoS One*.
 10.1371/journal.pone.0186247.
 [29190290](https://www.ncbi.nlm.nih.gov/pubmed/?term=29190290)